davidpn11/fp-workshop/packages/app/src/tasks/task2/challenge2.md

 ## Challenge 2 - Either

-For this challenge, you will have to create a date comparisson method.
+For this challenge, you will have to create a date comparisson method called `compareDates`.
 Here its signature

 ```typescript
 - (date1: Date, date2: Date) => (date3: Date) => E.Either<Error, Response>